National Student Survey (NSS)

 The Survey consists of 28 questions grouped into a number of categories, with additional questions on Persoanl Development, Students' Union, and Course Delivery, and with space at the end for free text comments.
 Students on NHS subjects will receive additional questions on their practice placements.
 All responses are anonymised.

 When is the National Student Survey 2019?

-The National Student Survey 2018 is running Thursday 8 February to Monday 30 April 2018.
+The National Student Survey 2019 at King's is running from Thursday 7 February to Tuesday 30 April 2019.